PawnChessmon/Introduction/README.md

 Hi, I'm Ritupam

-Bioinformatician | Spatial Transcriptomics Researcher | Teaching Assistant 📍 Glasgow, UK | 🌈 LGBT+ in STEM | 🧬 Passionate about computational biology in cancer research and infectious diseases.
+Bioinformatician | Spatial Transcriptomics Researcher |
+📍 Glasgow, UK | 🌈 LGBT+ in STEM | 🧬 Passionate about computational biology in cancer research and infectious diseases.

 I’m a bioinformatician with a strong foundation in R, Python, and UNIX/Linux systems, and a deep interest in solving complex biological problems through data.
 I currently work as a demonstrator at the University of Glasgow, where I support MSc and PhD students in developing key skills in computational biology, omics analysis, and statistical modelling.